 My research is interested in the social effects at these intersections of security and technology, as they unfold along the dimensions of politics, markets, institutional implementation, and practices.
 I thereby pay specific attention to the normative repercussions of new security technologies across society, both in intended and unintended forms.

 Current research projects

 In this project, partly funded by the Fritz-Thyssen Foundation, we empirically study practices of predictive policing in Germany and Switzerland.

 Technology and IR theory (with Marijn Hoijtink)

 This project explores how new security technologies, and specifically questions of autonomy and agency, can be accommodated within larger International Relations theory debates.
-An edited volume on “Technology and Agency in International Relations” will be published with Routledge in 2019 (a preliminary listing can be found here).
+Our edited volume on “Technology and Agency in International Relations” has been published with Routledge in April 2019 (Link).

 Security markets and security cultures

 This long-term project looks at entangled questions of marketization and cultures of security through ethnographic research at trade fairs and exhibitions.